synatic/noql/README.md

 # sql-to-mongo
-Converts SQL Queries to Mongo find statements or aggregation pipelines
+Converts M-SQL Queries to Mongo find statements or aggregation pipelines

+**What is M-SQL**

+M-SQL is a specific way to use MySQL style queries tailored to MongoDB functions and a multilevel document paradigm.

+##Notes
+* Supports Mongo 3.6 or greater
+* Follows mySQL Syntax
+* As with MongoDB column names and strings are case sensitive.

 ##Installation
 ```